-G: Also, make sure all of your different passcode and login details are actually different.
-Don’t have one password that you use for your site, including your banking, your emails.
+G: Also, make sure all of your different passcodes and login details are actually different.
+Don’t have one password that you use for your site, including your banking, and your emails.

 C: Yes.
 There are tools out there to make your life easier, such as password managers.
 It’s about just trying to build up people’s knowledge base so they act and behave in a secure fashion, and ask themselves the question, “Do I want this data to leak onto the internet?
 What would happen if someone hacked this thing that is making this thing do something interesting?”

-In some respects it was very secure, in other respects, it broke the usability because you now needed to get a locksmith to drill out the electronic locks, put in a lock with a key because the company had gone bust.
+In some respects it was very secure, in other respects, it broke the usability because you now needed to get a locksmith to drill out the electronic locks and put in a lock with a key because the company had gone bust.

 You think about the intended consequences of what you’re doing when you connect stuff up.
-We are living in a very young industry, it’s massively product led, and that means that as it goes through to market, especially this internet-themed stuff, and smart cities, it will consolidate, and that means there will be company loses.
-Have some confidence in who you’re doing business with, will they be around in a year’s time, two years’ time, ten years’ time and should you be connecting this thing that you’re now connecting up to what is, quite frankly, the Wild West.
+We are living in a very young industry, it’s massively product-led, and that means that as it goes through to market, especially this internet-themed stuff, and smart cities, it will consolidate, and that means there will be company losses.
+Have some confidence in who you’re doing business with.
+Will they be around in a year’s time, two years’ time, ten years’ time and should you be connecting this thing that you’re now connecting up to what is, quite frankly, the Wild West?